ChthonVII/ff7chthonicharmony/README.md

      - SNES-style button glyphs for SNES-style xinput controllers like 8bitdo.
 Requires controller support enabled in ESUI.
 (Any choice will do, since the glyphs will be overridden.)
 Eight versions, selectable by bright/gradient ESUI font, NTSC-J mode or uncorrected sRGB mode, and normal or inverted A ↔ B buttons.
 (Only the button glyphs are color corrected for NTSC-J mode, the font glyphs are not.)
 Glyphs by Nintendo, adapted by ChthonVII.
      - "Crystal" materia icons by ChthonVII.
 For NTSC-J mode or sRGB mode.
 Must be used with ESUI (because the sprite sheet is shared with other things).
 The choice of materia icons in ESUI still affects the slot graphics -- "shiny materia" is recommended.
 - SAC Fixes
-     - Harmonize 60/30 FPS Gameplay by Vertex2995, Obesebear, and Kaldrasha with Shinra Archaeology Cut by Odysseus, TurquioseHammer, Thestrifeisrife, *et al*.
+     - Harmonize 60/30 FPS Gameplay by Vertex2995, Obesebear, and Kaldrasha with Shinra Archaeology Cut by Odysseus, TurquioseHammer, *et al*.
           - 60FPS fixes for field maps with FPS-sensitive puzzles/animations:
                - Fix incorrect train animation in Train Graveyard (mds7st2).
                - Fix timing for Cloud and Barret turning to face other characters on Shinra Building Floor 70 (blin70_2).